-2. Bankruptcy Basics – This Bankrate.com article outlines the different types of bankruptcy.
+2. Types of Bankruptcy – This NOLO article outlines the different types of bankruptcy.

 4. How 5 Financial Blunders Will Affect Your Credit Score – This Dough Roller article outlines how bankruptcy might affect your credit score.